ashaduri/gsmartcontrol/gsmartcontrol/README.txt

 * Gtkmm, version 2.6 or higher - see http://www.gtkmm.org .

 * libglademm, version 2.4 or higher - see http://www.gtkmm.org .
-Note: libglademm is not needed when using GTK 2.12 and Gtkmm 2.12.
+Note: libglademm is not needed when using GTK / Gtkmm 2.12 or newer.

 Note that having GTK+ 2.12 and Gtkmm 2.12 is HIGHLY recommended.
 While earlier versions may work, they may produce suboptimal results and buggy behavior.
-Libglademm is not needed when using GTK / Gtkmm 2.12.

 Most of these packages are probably already provided by your distribution.
 Here are the packages you need to have to build GSmartControl on some Linux